Custom nodes

 This guide continues the AI agent chatbot guide.
 Read it first.

-If your document includes custom nodes or marks, configure schema awareness so the Server AI Toolkit can describe them correctly to your AI model.
+If your document includes custom nodes or marks, configure editor context so the Server AI Toolkit can describe them correctly to your AI model.

 Why configure custom nodes?

-Without schema awareness, the AI model might generate content that your editor does not support, or miss custom elements entirely.
+Without editor context, the AI model might generate content that your editor does not support, or miss custom elements entirely.
 Adding custom node metadata gives the model enough context to generate those elements reliably.

-Start by generating schema awareness data from your editor.
+Start by generating editor context data from your editor.
 The Server AI Toolkit uses this data to describe your document structure to the AI model.

 import { Editor } from '@tiptap/core'